dmarinova1/SPOP/README.md

 Software Engineering 1
 -
 This SPOP (Small Propriety Original Program) is a dog breed classifier using the K-Nearest-Neghbor Classifier.
 The program is given a dataset in csv format, containing obedience,low and high values for both height and weight, 3 dog sizes (small, medium, big) and dog breeds (small dogs: french bulldog, chihuahua, pomeranian, poodle; medium-dogs: siberian husky, dalmatian, boxer and big dogs: great dane, saint bernard, mastiff)
-- Note: the obedience column containt percentage data signifying the ability of the dog to obey first command.
+- Note: the obedience column contains percentage data signifying the ability of the dog to obey first command.
 The data was gathered from: https://en.m.wikipedia.org/wiki/The_Intelligence_of_Dogs#cite_ref-ReferenceA_18-0

 data on dog breeds' weight and height collected from American Kennel Club, link: https://www.petplace.com/article/dogs/pet-care/american-kennel-club-akc-breeds-by-size/